PoliticsTrump's second term and the fears of Iran

-On this Sunday, President of the United States Donald J. Trump has threatened to slap sanctions on Iraq after the Iraqi parliament passed a resolution calling for the expulsion of U.S. troops from the country.
+On Sunday, Jan 20, 2020, the President of the United States, Donald J. Trump, threatened to slap sanctions on Iraq after the Iraqi parliament passed a resolution calling for the expulsion of U.S. troops from the country.

 Threat of sanctions on Iraq by the U.S.

-Talking to reporters on Air Force One, President Trump said: “If they do ask us to leave, if we don’t do in a very friendly basis, we will charge them sanctions like they’ve never seen before ever.”
+Talking to reporters on Air Force One, President Trump said: “If they do ask us to leave, if we don’t do it on an amicable basis, we will charge them sanctions like they’ve never seen before ever.”

 “It will make Iranian sanctions look somewhat tame,” Trump added.

-Mr Trump also said that “if there’s any hostility, that they do anything we think is inappropriate, we’re going to introduce sanctions on Iraq, very big sanctions on Iraq.”
+Mr Trump also said that “if there’s any hostility, that they do anything we think is inappropriate, we’re going to introduce sanctions on Iraq, massive sanctions on Iraq.”

-The Iraqi government has criticized Washington of violating its sovereignty.
+The Iraqi government has criticized Washington for violating its sovereignty.

 Iraq want U.S. removal of US troops

-The U.S. ambassador to Iraq Matthew H. Tueller is set to meet the Iraqi Primer Minister Adil Abdul-Mahdi on Monday to discuss the future of American soldiers in Iraq, told NBC News by two U.S. officials in touch with on-going U.S.-Iraq situation.
-They said the United States was hoping Mahdi to inform the ambassador of its decision to expel U.S. forces from Iraq.
+The U.S. ambassador to Iraq, Matthew H. Tueller, met Iraqi Prime Minister Adil Abdul-Mahdi on Monday to discuss the future of American soldiers in Iraq, told NBC News by two U.S. officials in touch with the ongoing U.S.-Iraq situation.
+They said the United States was hoping Mahdi would inform the ambassador of its decision to expel U.S. forces from Iraq.

 The killing of Soleimani heightened tensions between the U.S. and Iran, which were already worsening after Trump in 2018 withdrew from the landmark Iran nuclear agreement brokered by the Obama administration.